 - Don't drink and drive.

-A driver licence exchange operates between Ireland and Australian States and Territories.
-If you have a valid Australian licence, you won't need to take road rule and driving tests when applying for an Irish car or motorcycle licence.
+You can use your Australian driver's licence for up to 12 months.
+After that time you'll need to get an Irish licence.
+A driver's licence exchange operates between Ireland and Australia.
+If you have an Australian licence, you won't need to take road rule or driving tests if you apply for an Irish car or motorcycle licence.

 A number of authorised taxi and limousine services are available in Ireland.